Columns++ for Notepad++ documentation

 NoMonospaced font optimizations are not applied.

 Best estimateMonospaced font optimizations are applied if they appear to be appropriate.
-The text (yes) or (no) following Best estimate indicates whether Columns++ has determined that display of the current document is monospaced.
+The text (yes) or (no) following Best estimate indicates whether Columns++ has determined that display of the current document is monospaced and DirectWrite is not enabled.

 Don't show expanded mnemonics for non-printing characters when monospaced.Notepad++ normally shows mnemonics, like ESC or NBSP, for control characters, invalid characters and (at user option) other non-printing characters.
 While this is usually helpful, it breaks the assumption of monospacing, which can dramatically slow some operations on larger files when monospaced fonts are used.
 This option (checked by default) displays a simple ! indicator instead of the usual multi-character mnemonics when elastic tabstops are enabled and monospaced font optimizations are in effect.